Porfirije, Serbian Patriarch: Titular Bishop of Eger

-Many young monks and novices came to the Kovilj Monastery following him.
-These were the times when the monastery had become a spiritual center for many young people: intellectuals, artists, actors and rock musicians, especially from Novi Sad and Belgrade.
-Since then Porfirije has particularly dealt with patients with drug addictions.
-On 14 May 1999, the Bishops' Council of the Serbian Orthodox Church elected Porfirije as the titular bishop of Jegra, and appointed vicar to the Eparchy of Bačka.
+On 14 May 1999, the Council of Bishops of the Serbian Orthodox Church elected Porfirije as the Titular Bishop of Eger, and appointed vicar to the Eparchy of Bačka.
 In 2005, Porfirije formed a therapeutic community called Zemlja živih, which is recognized as a successful project for drug rehabilitation.
 Under the leadership of Porfirije, it has more than a hundred residents in camps throughout Serbia at the time being.
-In 2010, the Bishops' Council entrusted Porfirije to establish military chaplaincy in the Serbian Armed Forces.
-He was the military chaplain until 2011, whereupon he was a coordinator for cooperation between the Serbian Orthodox Church and the Serbian Army.
+In 2010, the Council of Bishops entrusted Porfirije to establish a military chaplaincy in the Serbian Armed Forces.
+He was the military chaplain until 2011, whereupon he was a coordinator for cooperation between the Serbian Orthodox Church and the Serbian Armed Forces.

-Metropolitanate of Zagreb and Ljubljana (2014–2023)
+In 2005, the National Assembly of Serbia elected Porfirije as a council member of the Electronic Media Regulatory Authority.
+He was a representative at the council of all churches and religious communities in Serbia.
+On 29 July 2008, Porfirije was elected as the council chairman, succeeding Nenad Cekić.
+In 2010, the Electronic Media Regulatory Authority demanded from TV Pink that profanity on the reality show Farma be bleeped.
+On that issue, Porfirije stated that the profanity escalated so much that the Council of the Authority was resolved to unconditionally and immediately stop it, without waiting for the end of the procedure.
+In 2011, he criticized reality television and advocated a ban of live broadcasting of reality television.
+Later, there was similar issue with another TV Pink-produced reality show Dvor.
+In May 2014, Porfirije resigned as the council chairman following his election to the Metropolitan of Zagreb and Ljubljana.

-Metropolitan of Zagreb and Ljubljana (2014–2021)
+Metropolitan of Zagreb and Ljubljana

-In May 2014, Porfirije was elected metropolitan bishop of Zagreb and Ljubljana, succeeding Jovan Pavlović, and enthroned by Patriarch Irinej on 13 July in the Cathedral of the Transfiguration of the Lord in Zagreb, Croatia.
+In May 2014, Porfirije was elected metropolitan bishop of Zagreb and Ljubljana, succeeding Jovan Pavlović, and enthroned on 13 July 2014 at the Cathedral of the Transfiguration of the Lord in Zagreb, Croatia.

 The Sankt Ignatios College and Sankt Ignatios Foundation awarded him with the Order of Sankt Ignatios on 16 February 2016 in Stockholm, Sweden.
 He was awarded "for his contribution to the reconciliation of the people in the Balkans and his dedicated work on promoting unity among Christians".
 In June 2016, Porfirije released his new book titled Zagreb i ja se volimo javno in Zagreb.
-This book contains selected interviews from July 2014 to February 2016 which he gave as the metropolitan for Politika, RTS, Jutarnji list, Večernji list, HRT, RTV Slovenija, and RTRS.
+This book contains selected interviews from July 2014 to February 2016 which he gave as the metropolitan for Politika, Jutarnji list, Večernji list, RTS, HRT, RTV Slovenija, and RTRS.